apple/swift-numerics/Sources/RealModule/README.md

-# Real
+# Real Module

 [SE-0246] proposed an API for "basic math functions" that would make operations like sine and logarithm available in generic contexts.
 It was accepted, but because of limitations in the compiler, the API could not be added to the standard library in a source-stable manner.
-The `Real` module provides that API as a separate module so that you can use it right away to get access to the improved API for these operations in your projects.
+`RealModule` provides that API as a separate module so that you can use it right away to get access to the improved API for these operations in your projects.

 ## Protocols and Methods